-Finding balls has always been the strongest part of my otherwise rather fragile game – my skills have been honed and sharpened by years of staring at undergrowth and rummaging through bushes.
+Finding golf balls has always been the strongest part of my otherwise rather fragile game – my skills have been honed and sharpened by years of staring at undergrowth and rummaging through bushes.
 It’s the only aspect of the game I feel I’ve genuinely mastered.

-Perversely, this talent has often proved my undoing, and my matchplay record would certainly have been very much better had I not so frequently found an opponent’s ball.
+Perversely, this talent has often proved my undoing, and my matchplay record would certainly have been very much better had I not so frequently found an opponent’s golf ball.
 Even when all-square going down the last, I simply can’t resist the challenge of looking for a ball and am genuinely delighted when I find it, even if in so doing I self-inflict a defeat.

 A combination of this ability and the fact that everyone who gives me birthday or Christmas presents invariably chooses golf balls ensures I have enough to stock a medium-sized driving range.
-Despite this, I can never abandon a ball without a thorough search and am always delighted to receive a sleeve of new ones.
+Despite this, I can never abandon a golf ball without a thorough search and am always delighted to receive a sleeve of new ones.

 It also explains why, despite being rather skeptical as to its effectiveness and wary of the ghastly spelling, I was extremely interested when sent details of the Nite-Hawk, an electronic device the manufacturer’s claim locates lost balls by “emitting short-wave light making normal golf balls illuminate in a miraculous way.”